benmkw/p2r/Readme.md

 - Improve the web UI with dropdown examples scraped from tests.
 - show errors at positions in the file in the web UI.
 - Generate a whole cargo project for CLI users.
+- look at how jax/ numba implement the jit decorator, there is probably a more elegant approach
+- try to call other (native) python code from the jit context, numba seems to have problems with that
+- compile examples/ check which ones compile
+- format python tests automatically somehow

 ## Related Work